dryahyavi/dryahyavi/README.md

 Master, IT   Applied
 University Electronic Tehran Branch
 Thesis Title: study of strategies and indicators affecting information security in e-learning   Supervisor: Dr. Mohammad Ali Afshar Kazemi Advisor: Prof, Abbas Toloie Eshlagy
-Awarded best - The best lecturer of the University of  Applied Science and Technology, Unit 18, in e-teaching, designing an online store for students
+Awarded best - The best lecturer of the University of  Applied Science and Technology, Unit 18, in e-teaching, designing an online store for students                                                                                                                                                                                                                                                                              Having successfully completed the appropriate training and certification requirements is hereby recognized as  a MikroTik  certified MTCNA                                                                                                                                                                                                                                                                                      Awarded best(Grade1)  in Computer programming competitions  award at The Azad University

 <!---
 dryahyavi/dryahyavi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.